-The #1 rule when buying textbooks is to always buy second-hand textbooks, or discounted textbooks.
-I know it can be really tempting to buy that fresh out-of-plastic-wrapping copy (because I was guilty of this when I first started university), but purchasing $700+ worth of new textbooks you’ll just be using for one semester isn’t 1. sustainable in the long-term period, and 2. is going to kill your budget.
+Rule of thumb: if you’re looking for cheap textbooks, then buy it second-hand.
+I know it can be really tempting to buy that fresh out-of-plastic-wrapping copy (because I was guilty of this when I first started university), but purchasing $700+ worth of new textbooks you’ll just be using for one semester isn’t (1) sustainable in the long-term period, and (2) is going to kill your budget.

 Negotiation for cheap desirable prices is also something you need to focus on when dealing with a seller, especially if the quality of the textbook is not up to scratch, or if they want you to pay for postage.